 The International Microinsurance Conference brings together over 400 delegates from around the world and from a range of institutions and companies to exchange experiences and discuss the challenges of extending insurance services to low-income people.
 Since 2005, Munich Re Foundation, in collaboration with the Microinsurance Network, has organised the conferences across continents on a rotational basis, so as to make participation accessible to key stakeholders across the world.

-The 12th International Microinsurance Conference will take place from 15 to 17 November 2016 in Sri Lanka with the aim of discussing and identifying ways of accelerating growth and economic viability in microinsurance.
-The conference will be hosted by Munich Re Foundation, the Insurance Association of Sri Lanka (IASL) and the Microinsurance Network.
-An overview of what´s in store is available here..
+The 13th International Microinsurance Conference took place from 7 to 9 November 2017 in Peru with the aim of discussing and identifying ways of accelerating growth and economic viability in microinsurance.
+The conference was hosted by Munich Re Foundation, the Asociación Peruana de Empresas de Seguros (APESEG) and the Microinsurance Network.
+Download the post-conference report here.

 The 11th International Microinsurance Conference took place from 3 to 5 November in Casablanca, Morocco.
 It focused on the theme of "Driving growth and sustainability - A business case for microinsurance".
 A summary of the event can be read here.